Islands of Thailand

 Day 9: Koh Tao Snorkelling Trip.
 Explore the best snorkelling spots around the island on a fabulous boat trip.
 Sun yourself on deck or launch yourself into the sea to look for colourful tropical fish.
 Sail back with the sea-salt in your hair and get ready for a night out Tao-style!

-Day 10: Koh Tao to Koh Phangan (15 & 21-day trip only).
-If you’re on the 15 or 21-day tour, hop over to Koh Phangan and get ready to partaaaay!
-If you’re on the 10-day trip, your adventure ends here.
+Day 10: Koh Tao to Koh Phangan.
+Hop over to Koh Phangan and get ready to partaaaay!

 Days 11 – 12: Koh Phangan.
 Phangan is nights dancing under the stars and days stretched out on soft sandy beaches.
 If you’re not in the party mood, there’s still plenty to do here.
 Why not take a long-tail to one of the hard-to-reach coves or hail a tuk-tuk for a trip into the interior?